-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions.

-• Orthopedists care for patients with certain bone, joint, or muscle conditions.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

 Your PCP may refer you to see a Specialist.
 Each PCP has certain plan specialists they use for referrals.
 This means the PCP you select will determine the specialists you may see.
-If there are specific hospitals you want to use, you must first find out whether your PCP uses these hospitals.
+If there are specific hospitals you want to use, you must first find out if they are in your Medical Group/IPA and that your PCP uses these hospitals.